Rabbit Skin Glue

-Stronger than most modern adhesives, rabbit skin glue is used in traditional woodworking, gilding and painting techniques.
+Stronger than most modern adhesives, rabbit skin glue is used in traditional woodworking, gilding, and painting techniques.
 First soaked in water and then heated in a water bath, it is applied warm, and gels when left to cool.
 In woodworking, rabbit skin glue’s solubility in water makes it reversible, while its “open time” allows for repositioning.
-In painting and gilding techniques, it is used both as a size for canvas and boards, in recipes to make traditional gesso, and in distemper paints.
+In painting and gilding techniques, it is used as a size for canvas and boards, in recipes to make traditional gesso, and in distemper paints.

 Much of the original development of adhesives based on natural products has come in the woodworking and paper industries.
-Prior to World War I, there were simply no other options.
-The five classes of adhesives used most were animal glues, liquid glues (lower strength variety of fish or animal glue stabilized with acid for a long term storage), casein and vegetable protein glues, starch glues, and blood albumin glues.
-Also used to a lesser degree in adhesive formulations at the time were sodium silicate, mucilage, asphalts, gums, shellacs, and natural rubber.
+Before World War I, there were simply no other options.
+The five classes of adhesives used most were animal glues, liquid glues (lower strength variety of fish or animal glue stabilized with acid for long-term storage), casein and vegetable protein glues, starch glues, and blood albumin glues.
+They are also used less in adhesive formulations than sodium silicate, mucilage, asphalts, gums, shellacs, and natural rubber.

 |Viscosity, 17.7% solution °E:

 |Jelly Strength, Bloom Gram:

 Always make the minimum concentration required; as a guide, a set jelly should be somewhere between hard set and liquid.
 For a canvas or panel size, try 40 to 70 grams of rabbit skin glue for every quart of water.
 For distemper paints, 60 to 100 grams for every quart.
 As an adhesive, check the consistency by dipping a piece of wood into the glue pot.
 If the glue runs off smoothly, you’ve got it right.
 If it is too thick, add a little water.
 Use the glue hot.

-100 parts or 1 liter water
+100 parts or 1 liter of water

 7 grams alum (optional)